simonspa/corryvreckan/src/modules/Alignment/README.md

 **Status**: Functional

 #### Description
-This algorithm performs translational and rotational telescope plane alignment.
+This module performs translational and rotational telescope plane alignment.
 The alignment is performed with respect to the reference plane set in the configuration file.

-This algorithm uses the tracks produced by the `BasicTracking` algorithm to align the telescope planes.
+This module uses the tracks produced by the `BasicTracking` module to align the telescope planes.
 If fewer than half of the tracks have associated clusters, a warning is produced on terminal.

 There are two methods available for alignment: